ingonyama-zk/.github/profile/README.md

 Ingonyama is a next-generation semiconductor company focused on accelerating Zero-Knowledge Proofs (ZKPs) through cutting edge engineering and algorithms.
 We make compute-intensive cryptography accessible to developers, enabling the creation of powerful, real-time applications with ease.

-Our flagship product, **ICICLE**, is a versatile and innovative cryptography library that empowers the development of efficient and scalable cryptographic systems.
+Our flagship product, **ICICLE**, is a software library designed to empower cryptographers to implement advanced algorithms and protocols, starting with Zero-Knowledge Proofs (ZKPs), with exceptional performance and ease of use.
+It represents a significant step toward hardware-agnostic cryptographic solutions, offering seamless compatibility across diverse hardware platforms with zero switching costs.

 ---